-In April of 2017, the Barney Ewell Legacy Committee, in coordination with the McCaskey Alumni Association, launched Breaking Through: The Barney Ewell Project, an ongoing campaign to ensure that the legacy of Lancaster, Pennsylvania’s greatest athlete is never forgotten.
+In April of 2017, the Barney Ewell Legacy Committee, in coordination with the McCaskey Alumni Association, launched an ongoing campaign to ensure that the legacy of Lancaster, Pennsylvania’s greatest athlete is never forgotten.
+The founding members of the committee were Meredith Calien, Ron Ford, Art Morris, and Ken Stoudt.
+They were assisted by consultants Rachel Leuhm, Randy Harris, and Jeremiah Miller.

 Henry Norwood (Barney) Ewell (1918-1996) emerged as a track and field prodigy while growing up in the City of Lancaster, earning recognition around the country as “another Jesse Owens.”
 A member of J.P.
 McCaskey High School’s inaugural class of 1938, he became the fastest man in the world while running for Penn State, breaking the world record for the 50-yard dash with a time of 5 seconds flat in 1940.